derivada/derivada/README.md

 ## Pablo Díaz

-23yo student from Spain, BsC in Mathematics and BsC in Computer Science @USC
+23yo student from Spain, BsC in Mathematics and BsC in Computer Science at Universidade de Santiago de Compostela.

 My main motivation to learn more in this field is the pure satisfaction and joy that comes from understanding a complex system and being able to develop it further.